 Cash recovered linked to headquarter of major party: CBDT on MP raids

-"Searches in Madhya Pradesh have detected wide spread and well organised racket of collection of unaccounted cash of about Rs 281 crore through various persons in different walks of life, including business, politics and public service.
+New Delhi, Apr 08: The Central Board of Direct Taxes (CBDT) said the searches in Madhya Pradesh by Delhi Directorate of Income Tax have detected racket of collection of unaccounted cash of about Rs 281 crore through various persons in different walks of life including business, politics and public service.

-"A part of the cash was also transferred to the headquarter of a major political party in Delhi, including about Rs 20 crore, which was moved through hawala recently to the headquarter of the political party from the residence of a senior functionary at Tughlak Road, New Delhi," the CBDT said.

-The statement added that records of collection and disbursement of cash "in the form of hand written diaries, computer files and excel sheets were found and seized and it corroborates the above findings".
+In a series of tweets, the Income Tax department said that meticulous records of collections and disbursement of cash had also been found in the form of hand-written diaries, computer files and excel sheets which had been found and seized.
+It said that these seizures corroborated its findings of a well organised racket being involved in the collection of cash.
+It also said that so far, unaccounted cash worth Rs 14.6 crore had also been found.

-It added that the searches in Delhi in the group of a close relative of the senior functionary have further led to the seizure of "incriminating evidence, including cash book recording unaccounted transactions of Rs 230 crore, siphoning off money through bogus billing of more than Rs 242 crore and evidence of more than 80 companies in tax havens."
+"Searches in Delhi (group of a close relative of the senior functionary) have further led to seizure incl. cash book recording unaccounted transactions of Rs 230cr, siphoning off money through bogus billing of more than Rs 242 cr & evidence of more than 80 companies in Tax havens," the I-T department said in a tweet.

-The CBDT said several unaccounted/benami properties at posh locations in Delhi have also been detected.
+In a fourth tweet, the I-T department said that it had also detected several unaccounted/benami properties at posh locations in Delhi.

-It said these "instances of violations of the model code of conduct are being brought to the notice of the Election Commission".
+"Instances of violations of Model Code of Conduct are being brought to the notice of ECI," the tweet said.

-The searches, on charges of alleged tax evasion and hawala transactions during the ongoing poll season, continued Monday at various premises in Bhopal, Indore, Delhi and the national capital region.
+The tweets come a day after the residences and offices of close aides of Madhya Pradesh chief minister Kamal Nath and otehrs were raided by the income tax department.

-The department had Sunday launched pre-dawn raids at 52 locations of people and associates linked to Nath.
+The department had on Sunday launched pre-dawn raids at 52 locations of people and associates linked to Nath.

 Sources had told PTI that there is a "strong possibility" of the cash recovered during the operation being used as an election inducement to fund political campaigns and bribe voters in the poll-bound state and in Delhi.